nroduit/nroduit.github.io/content/getting-started/translating.en.md

 Translation files are hosted and managed on the [Transifex](https://www.transifex.com/weasis/public/) website.
 Get an account at [Transifex](https://www.transifex.com/signin) and help to translate to your language!
 If your language is missing, just head over to Transifex and request a new language.

 {{% notice warning %}}
 **Text length**: The translations for many languages frequently exceed the length of the corresponding English source.
 It could be a problem for the layout of graphical components (e.g. buttons).
+Some elements have a character limit on the translation tool.
 {{% /notice %}}

 {{% notice tip %}}